Qubeo/rust-wasm-conway/ideas/ideas.md

     Implement comparisons of different functins Implement graphs of density, various other metrics Write proper documentation comments
+Add "sentient agents" (perhaps even FEP inspired, with markov blankets), interacting with the environment :)
+UX: When adding a custom pattern, display a "shadow" pattern-to-be over the current mouse location in real-time.

 **Conceptual learnings**
 The wrapping is an array rotation problem.
 (Which, generalized, is WKO problem?)